List of Roblox games: Mechamato Robot Battle

-Mechamato Robot Battle is a game based on the Mechamato animated series and set in the BoBoiBoy universe and developed by Monsta Game.
-It is an adventure game released on October 15, 2022, where player can level up by eliminating the legion of bad robots and collect coins by exploring the Kota Hilir town.
+Mechamato Robot Battle is an adventure game based on the Mechamato animated series developed by Monsta Game, and released on October 15, 2022.
+Set in the BoBoiBoy universe, players can level up by eliminating a legion of bad robots and collect coins by exploring the Kota Hilir town.

 Notoriety

-Notoriety is a cooperative first-person shooter game developed by Moonstone Games, first released on June 29, 2014.
+Notoriety is a cooperative first-person shooter game developed by Moonstone Games, first released on June 29, 2014 after being in production since January 2010.
 Notoriety was strongly inspired by the 2013 video game Payday 2 and had extremely similar gameplay, including recreations of the game's levels and unlicensed use of its soundtrack.
 Notoriety was considerably popular among Roblox's playerbase, amassing approximately 227 million plays and 1.3 million favorites until September 23, 2023, two days before the release of Payday 3, when it was removed from Roblox following a DMCA takedown from Starbreeze Studios, the copyright holders of the Payday series.
 On December 12, 2024, Starbreeze announced they had entered a licensing agreement with Moonstone Games to relaunch Notoriety as part of the Payday series, featuring "official Payday assets, characters, and heists".
 The remade officially-licensed version of the game, Notoriety: A Payday Experience, was released on December 16, 2024.